cpsievert/cpsievert.github.com/_posts/2014-03-09-fun-with-pitchrx-and-animint.md

 This short post demonstrates linked plots using data from the [pitchRx](http://cran.r-project.org/web/packages/pitchRx/) package.
-If you click on the bars in the bar chart below, you will see the pitch locations for the corresponding pitch type/pitcher combination.
+If you click on the bars in the bar chart below, the corresponding start versus end speed scatterplot should change to reflect the current selection.
 I really want to spend more time with animint since it seems to fill a void where other similar (and also great) packages like [rCharts](http://rcharts.io/) and [ggvis](http://ggvis.rstudio.com/) currently fall short.